 With remote work, especially in IT roles, increasingly becomes the norm, nearshore outsourcing services is a vibrant sector.
-In this guide to the outsourcing, with a focus on nearhshore and IT functions, we’ll define exactly what nearshore outsourcing is, why the business strategy is evolving into a key pillar of organisational efficiency and productivity by outlining the main advantages, highlight the risks and considerations to be aware of and present the sectors key facts, figures and statistics as of 2020.
+In this guide to outsourcing with a focus on nearshore and IT functions we’ll define exactly what nearshore outsourcing is, why the business strategy is evolving into a key pillar of organisational efficiency and productivity by outlining the main advantages, highlight the risks and considerations to be aware of.
+Plus a raft of key facts, figures and statistics from the sector as of 2021.

 That specialisation means the outsourcer can be expected to provide either higher quality or less expensive execution of the outsourced service.
 Often both.

 Outsourcing follows the economic logic of Adam Smith, the Scottish economist who noticed how division of labour in production facilities vastly increased efficiency.
 He reached the conclusion that breaking down more complex tasks into smaller tasks individual workers could specialise in, becoming increasingly skilled and efficient, would increase output and quality.

 This observation became central to the economic theories that led him to be widely known as ‘The Father of Capitalism’.

 Outsourcing takes Adam Smith’s division of labour one step further.
 Whole companies specialise in the provision of particular services, such as manufacturing garments, microchips or developing software.

 Especially in a globalised world where overheads can vary significantly between countries, outsourcing as a form of division of labour can be a crucial competitive advantage for client organisations.
 Outsourcing can potentially not only offer cost efficiencies but also improve quality because specialists are highly trained and experienced in a particular area.